ianfelix/challenge-genezys-frontend/README.md

 - `npm start` or `yarn start`: Runs the built app in production mode.
 - `npm run lint` or `yarn lint`: Runs the linter to check for code style issues.
 - `npm test` or `yarn test`: Runs the test suite.

+## Running Tests

+To run the tests, use the following command:

+- `npm run test` or `yarn test`: Runs the test suite.
+- `npm run test:ui` or `yarn test:ui`: Runs the test suite with UI.

 ## Deployment